-We've found that Defender offers a good, basic level of protection, but Best Buy antivirus packages go further.
+We've found that Microsoft Windows 10 Security (formerly Windows Defender) offers a good, basic level of protection, but Best Buy antivirus packages go further.
 If you don't want to pay for antivirus software, see the best free antivirus software available.

 If you’re using any earlier version of Windows, such as Windows 7, although given Microsoft is on the verge of axing security support for Windows 7 altogether, the time is right to change to a newer operating system.

 How often should my antivirus software update and scan?